bunkahle/gif2numpy/README.md

 # gif2numpy
-Python library to convert gif images to numpy images without PIL or pillow
+Python library to convert gif images to numpy images or to OpenCV without PIL or pillow.
+OpenCV does not support gif images.

 Install it with